 How to Survive Cadaver Lab

-Weird Tip: Many people advise chewing gum (if you’re allowed) in anatomy or cadaver lab.
-Apparently it helps.
-As long as the gum doesn’t fall into any cavities of course…
+Weird, but many people advise chewing gum (if you’re allowed) in anatomy or cadaver lab.

 - Identifies potential problems (aspects of the lab you might struggle with)